Yash-max-commits/Java-Chat-Application/chatting/ReadMe.txt

-WhatsApp Clone Project app made by Yashaswi Saurabh
+Desktop Chat Project made by Yashaswi Saurabh

 Chat Application Server:
 The provided code defines a Java-based Graphic User Interface application for a chat server using the Swing library.
 Here's a detailed summary of the key components and functionality: